hoavu-cs/Zapp-Brannigan-Chess-Engine/README.md

 # shit_chess_engine
-A UCI chess engine based on random walk
+A UCI chess engine based on random walk.
+Let's have some fun.